-HRI Component Profile
+RoIS Component Profile

-The HRI Component Profile defines the abstract functional units to be used by the Service Application corresponding to the functions provided by the HRI Engine.
-That is, it defines the class of HRI Component and the messages that can be used by that HRI Component.
-This profile is defined for every HRI Component.
+The RoIS Component Profile defines the abstract functional units to be used by the Service Application corresponding to the functions provided by the RoIS Engine.
+That is, it defines the class of RoIS Component and the messages that can be used by that RoIS Component.
+This profile is defined for every RoIS Component.

-This profile defines a list of messages and parameters possessed by an HRI-Component unit.
-It defines HRI-Component identifiers (HRI-Component name, ID, etc.).
-Messages and parameters that can be used by this HRI Component are defined by specifying Message Profiles and Parameter Profiles.
-An HRI Component that includes multiple sub-HRI-Components can be defined by specifying other HRI-Component Profiles as sub-profiles.
+This profile defines a list of messages and parameters possessed by an RoIS-Component unit.
+It defines RoIS-Component identifiers (RoIS-Component name, ID, etc.).
+Messages and parameters that can be used by this RoIS Component are defined by specifying Message Profiles and Parameter Profiles.
+An RoIS Component that includes multiple sub-RoIS-Components can be defined by specifying other RoIS-Component Profiles as sub-profiles.
 Items to be defined in this profile are listed in Table 8.34.

 Table 8.34: HRI_Component_Profile